Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Ghost.md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/undead
-statblock: inline
+aliases: ["Ghost"]
 ---
 # Ghost
 *Source: Monster Manual p.
-147, Curse of Strahd, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Divine Contention, Dragon of Icespire Peak, Storm Lord's Wrath, Sleeping Dragon's Wake, Baldur's Gate: Descent Into Avernus, Eberron: Rising from the Last War, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, Critical Role: Call of the Netherdeep, Journeys through the Radiant Citadel, Light of Xaryxis, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault*
+147, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 A ghost is the soul of a once-living creature, bound to haunt a specific location, creature, or object that held significance to it in its life.